tannv19/introduction-cw/README.md

-Image for "Ứng dụng giao hàng tiện đường"
+# Ứng dụng giao hàng tiện đường

+## Thank for visiting.
+This is some images about user interface of our application.

-Mobile application
+### Mobile application (Flutter)

 <p align="center">
     <img src="images/login.jpg" width="300">